M7Tro/chalk/README.md

 Next step is to enable change of coler and linewidth by the user.
 First, I will set up event listeners for input fields.

 Next thing would be to add a "clear" button.

+I guess the next thing is to build a backend that will be able to store the drawing on the canvas in the database.
+How do I do that?

+Canvas lets you work with images.
+You can create an HTMLImageElement with the Image() constructor: const img = new Image(); img.src = ...;

+You should add a 'load' event listener to the img object (or use .onload = () => {...}) When the image is loaded and available, you use context.drawImage(img, 0,0, width, height); Width and height let you scale the image onto canvas.

+I was able to insert and draw on an image on the canvas tag.
+Nice.
+Next step is to save the drawing on the canvas as an image.

+First, I will implement a 'save' button. toDataURL() saves in png by default.
+If you output the saved dataURL into console, you will see a bunch of base64 code.

+I think that the next step would actually be to set up the backend.

+We will authenticate the user.
+And when a user comes in, a session with JWT token is created.
+The login and password are stored in the database (password hashed).
+And for each user, there will be a drawing stored.

+Alright.
+Now is the late evening of a Sunday.
+I haven't made any commits yet.
+Must fix that.

+Next step for my app is to buld a backend that lets a user to log in.
+I think that the very first/basic version of the website that I must implement lets a user log in and see the drawing he/she saved.

+I will set the backend up similarly to what I have done in the tutorials before.
+The npm packages insdide node_modules and package.json will be installed in the root directory and the server.js will be launched from the root directory.